boystrange/ProgramVerification/src/Chapter/Logic/LessThan.lagda.md

 wonder whether it actually characterizes the non-strict inequality on natural numbers.
-We can see that this is the case by showing that `<=` is correct and complete with respect to another characterization of such inequality given in terms of addition.
+We can see that this is the case by showing that `<=` is correct and complete with respect to another characterization of such relation given in terms of addition.

 ```
 _<=ₘ_ : ℕ -> ℕ -> Set